 Indiana University’s 21st Century Scholars and Community and School Partnerships programs have partnered with the Indiana Commission for Higher Education (ICHE) to launch a new initiative.

-The Office of the Vice President for Diversity, Equity and Multicultural Affairs (OVPDEMA) is excited to announce the 2019-2020 recipients of the OVPDEMA scholarships, which recognize student excellence across cultural and academic centers as well as showcase the intersection of philanthropy and student diversity at Indiana University.
+The Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) is excited to announce the 2020-2021 recipients of the OVPDEMA scholarships, which recognize student excellence across cultural and academic centers as well as showcase the intersection of philanthropy and student diversity at Indiana University.